Click here for the home page

 Augustus made an effective compromise between the need for a strong head of state and the sentiment for Rome's republican institutions.
 He had the power once given to kings, but preferred the modest title of princeps, "first citizen," so we know his form of disguised dictatorship as the Principate.
 He also refused to live extravagantly, continuing to wear a toga instead of a robe and crown, though he made a few concessions to protect his delicate health.(2) All this made it look like political power was evenly divided between the princeps and the senatorial aristocrats.
 Most of Augustus' successors continued this arrangement during the next two centuries.

-Before Augustus most Roman armies were raised for specific tasks, and disbanded when no longer needed.
-Augustus replaced this with a permanent standing army, with the legions stationed in frontier provinces to keep them out of politics.
+Augustus put most of the legions in frontier provinces, to keep them out of Roman politics.
 At the time of his death, their campsites were in the following locations: three in Spain, one in North Africa, eight along the Rhine, four in Dalmatia, three along the Danube, four in Syria and two in Egypt.
-To garrison Italy and protect the emperor's person, the equivalent of a twenty-sixth legion, the Praetorian Guard, was based in Rome.
+To garrison Italy and protect the emperor's person, the equivalent of a twenty-sixth legion, the Praetorian Guard, was raised and based in Rome.
 Each legion had 5,000 men, and was divided into ten cohorts of 480 each, plus commanding officers and secretaries.
 All of the 130,000 soldiers in the legions and Praetorian Guard were Roman citizens, and to employ useful non-citizens, an equal number of auxiliary troops (provincials and sometimes even barbarians) were organized into cohort-sized units, and stationed in roughly the same places as the legions.
 More than forty colonies of retired soldiers were founded throughout the Empire; among them was Palermo in Sicily, Philippi in Macedonia, Patras in Greece, and Baalbek in Syria.

-Augustus also sought to cure a sick society--to end the mood of utter hopelessness felt by many concerned Romans, among them the poet Horace:
+Augustus also sought to cure a sick society--to end the mood of utter hopelessness felt by many concerned Romans, like the poet Horace:

 "Time corrupts all.
 What has it not made worse?